Download the recent EqualOcean report about the new venue.

 China's stock market is filled by hulking state-owned financial corporations such as the 'big four' commercial banks (Bank of China, the China Construction Bank, the Industrial and Commercial Bank of China, and the Agricultural Bank of China) that severely outweigh other categories: the sector accounts for 44% of the CSI 300 total value.

-The pivotal role of IT industry that is often emphasized by high-ranking Chinese officials hasn't found any reflection here: the sector grabs a tiny 7% share in the index.
+The pivotal role of the IT industry that is often emphasized by high-ranking Chinese officials hasn't found any reflection here: the sector grabs a tiny 7% share in the index.
 By comparison, IT companies represent more than a quarter in the total value of the CSI's American prototype, S&P 500.

 Another distinctive feature of China's emerging economy – insignificant healthcare companies' presence in the index: the ultimate goal of providing 1.4 billion people with decent medical services is still far from being reached.
 Furthermore, this race is way more challenging for private companies that have no mighty state behind.